KEERTHIVEL28/openshift-4.x-cluster-logger/README.md

 Type  | Description  | Default Value
 --|---|--
+use_ansible_k8s | use ansible k8s module | true
 openshift_url  | OpenShift Login URL |  https://master.example.com:6443
 openshift_token  | OpenShift Token used to login to OpenShift | 1234567890
 insecure_skip_tls_verify  | Skip insecure tls verify | true
 template_owner  |  owner of OpenShift tempalte  |  root
 provision_elasticsearch_operator  | Deploy ElasticSearch Operator  |  yes
-eo_channel  | Update Channel for the  Elasticsearch Operator Subscription | "4.3"
+eo_channel  | Update Channel for the  Elasticsearch Operator Subscription | "4.5"
 eo_installPlanApproval  | Install Plan for Elasticsearch Operator | "Automatic"
-eo_source  | Needed if  installed on a restricted network, also known as a disconnected cluster | "redhat-operators" eo_sourceNamespace  | Source Namespace of the Operator Installation | "openshift-marketplace" eo_name  | Name of the Operator | "elasticsearch-operator" provision_cluster_logging_operator  | Deploy Cluster Logging Operator  |  true clo_channel  |  Update Channel for the  Cluster Logging  Operator Subscription |  "4.3" clo_source  |  Needed if  installed on a restricted network, also known as a disconnected cluster  |  redhat-operators clo_name  |  Name of the Operator |  cluster-logging clo_sourceNamespace  | Source Namespace of the Operator Installation |  openshift-marketplace
+eo_source  | Needed if  installed on a restricted network, also known as a disconnected cluster | "redhat-operators" eo_sourceNamespace  | Source Namespace of the Operator Installation | "openshift-marketplace" eo_name  | Name of the Operator | "elasticsearch-operator" provision_cluster_logging_operator  | Deploy Cluster Logging Operator  |  true clo_channel  |  Update Channel for the  Cluster Logging  Operator Subscription |  "4.5" clo_source  |  Needed if  installed on a restricted network, also known as a disconnected cluster  |  redhat-operators clo_name  |  Name of the Operator |  cluster-logging clo_sourceNamespace  | Source Namespace of the Operator Installation |  openshift-marketplace